Featured

 3. Help future nurses

-Volunteering to help with school activities will put you in touch with more of your fellow classmates and teachers, and can give you the chance to mentor future nurses who are faced with the same questions you once had.
+Volunteering to help with school activities will put you in touch with more of your classmates and teachers, and can give you the chance to mentor future nurses who are faced with the same questions you once had.

 During her time on campus, Coto volunteered for Chamberlain open house events.
 She met with prospective students and shared her first-hand experiences with them.

-More from Campus News
+More from Alumni

 Request More Information